PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 * Customize this prefix text using `/DirectoryPrefix`

 Use `/NoSubdirectory` to disable auto creating a subdirectory for the database being exported.
-* Note: subsirectories will always be created if you use `/DBList` and specify more than one database
+* Note: subdirectories will always be created if you use `/DBList` and specify more than one database

 Use `/Data` or `/DataTables` to define a text file with table names (one name per line) for which the data should be exported.
 In addition to table names defined in `/Data`, there are default tables